If we can measure an ROI for the efforts going into ESG compliance – then ESG can be a revenue and profit driver for enterprises.

 ESG stands for “Environmental, Social and Governance”.

 It is a large part of the corporate social responsibility framework upon which corporates, shareholders, regulators, politicians, and customers are increasingly focused.
 Amongst other things, ESG standards are associated with achieving “net zero”, avoiding forced labour in supply chains, treating suppliers and employees equally and fairly, consuming resources carefully and ideally achieving a circular usage of resources from sourcing through to the end of life.
-These are also not a set of principles.
-Enterprises are expending significant efforts to live these principles in everything that they do – all the way from the customer in the shop back through to the picker in the field and the machinist in the factory.

 Find out more about ESG and what it is here.